 Early History of the Cramound family

-Another 168 words (12 lines of text) covering the years 1296 and 1505 are included under the topic Early Cramound History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cramound research.
+Another 101 words (7 lines of text) covering the years 1296 and 1505 are included under the topic Early Cramound History in all our PDF Extended History products and printed products wherever possible.

 Cramound Spelling Variations

 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Cramound has been spelled Cramond, Crammond, Crawmont, Crawmond, Cramund, Gramond and many more.